opendaylight/integration-test/docs/system-test-guide.rst

 * trigger-jobs: Unmanaged CSIT will run after succesful project merge, so just fill with '{project}-merge-{stream}'.
-* bundle-url: Unmanaged CSIT uses project local distribution, you can get the local distribution URL from the Jenkins merge job itself (see example below).
+* repo-url: Unmanaged project feature repository maven URL (see example below).

 So in this case it should look like this::